Pathogenesis of bacterial infection, Classification of Pathogens and Bacterial virulence factors

 2. Vehicle Transmission

 The term vehicle transmission refers to the transmission of pathogens through vehicles such as water, food, and air.
-Airborne transmission is the transmission of pathogens through droplet nuclei (< 5 microns); unlike larger particles that drop quickly out of the air column, fine droplets produced by coughs or sneezes can remain suspended for long periods of time, traveling considerable distances (e.g. Mycobacterium tuberculosis).
+Airborne transmission is the transmission of pathogens through droplet nuclei (< 5 microns); unlike larger particles that drop quickly out of the air column, fine droplets produced by coughs or sneezes can remain suspended for long periods, traveling considerable distances (e.g. Mycobacterium tuberculosis).

 3. Vector Transmission